 On May 13, 2003, the Company amended its committed line of credit with various banks to increase the amount to \$245.0 million from \$225.0 million and extend the expiration date to May 11, 2004.
-The Company can issue up to \$75.0 million in letters of credit under the amended committed line of credit.
-As of June 30, 2003 and December 31, 2002, the Company had \$35.0 million and \$30.0 million, respectively, of borrowings outstanding under this committed line of credit.
-As of June 30, 2003 and December 31, 2002, there were \$11.5 million and \$14.3 million in letters of credit outstanding, respectively.
-The committed line of credit is secured by \$245.0 million of non-transferable first mortgage bonds of the Company issued to the agent banks.
-Such first mortgage bonds would only become due and payable in the event that the Company defaults on its obligations under the committed line of credit.
+The Company can request the issuance of up to \$75.0 million in letters of credit under the amended committed line of credit.
+As of September 30, 2003 and December 31, 2002, the Company had \$85.0 million and \$30.0 million, respectively, of borrowings outstanding under this committed line of credit.
+As of September 30, 2003 and December 31, 2002, there were \$11.0 million and \$14.3 million in letters of credit outstanding, respectively.
+The committed line of credit is secured by \$245.0 million of non-transferable first mortgage bonds of the Company issued to the agent bank.
+Such first mortgage bonds would only become due and payable in the event, and then only to the extent, that the Company defaults on its obligations under the committed line of credit.

-The committed line of credit agreement contains customary covenants and default provisions, including covenants not to permit the ratio of "consolidated total debt" to "consolidated total capitalization" of Avista Corp. to be, at the end of any fiscal quarter, greater than 65 percent.
-As of June 30, 2003, the Company was in compliance with this covenant with a ratio of 53.2 percent.
-The committed line of credit also has a covenant requiring the ratio of "earnings before interest, taxes, depreciation and amortization" to "interest expense" of Avista Utilities for the twelve-month period ending June 30, 2003 to be greater than 1.6 to 1.
-As of June 30, 2003, the Company was in compliance with this covenant with a ratio of 2.08 to 1.
+The committed line of credit agreement contains customary covenants and default provisions, including covenants not to permit the ratio of "consolidated total debt" (not including preferred securities) to "consolidated total capitalization" of Avista Corp. to be, at the end of any fiscal quarter, greater than 65 percent.
+As of September 30, 2003, the Company was in compliance with this covenant with a ratio of 53.8 percent.
+The committed line of credit also has a covenant requiring the ratio of "earnings before interest, taxes, depreciation and amortization" to "interest expense" of Avista Utilities for the twelve-month period ending September 30, 2003 to be greater than 1.6 to 1.
+As of September 30, 2003, the Company was in compliance with this covenant with a ratio of 2.18 to 1.

 Any default on its committed line of credit or other financing arrangements could result in cross-defaults to other agreements and could induce vendors and other counterparties to demand collateral.
-In the event of default, it would be difficult for the Company to obtain financing on any reasonable terms to pay creditors or fund operations, and the Company would likely be prohibited from paying dividends on its common stock.
-As of June 30, 2003, Avista Corp. was in compliance with the covenants of all of its financing agreements.
+In the event of default, it would be difficult for the Company to obtain financing on any reasonable terms to pay creditors or fund operations, and the

+Company would likely be prohibited from paying dividends on its common stock.
+As of September 30, 2003, Avista Corp. was in compliance with the covenants of all of its financing agreements.